Kafunta River Lodge overlooks the Luangwa River beyond a floodplain.

 Cost of meal e.g. lunch: Included

 Drinks included: Most drinks are included, apart from Champagne and specially imported wines and spirits.
+The borehole water at Kafunta is considered safe to drink, as it comes from a deep well 60m below ground, but there is bottled water available as well.

 Further dining info: Kafunta can do room service but this needs to be pre-arranged, as there are no phones in the chalets.